r-rakshitha/deep_learning/chapter_convolutional-neural-networks/why-conv.md

 In the deep learning research community,
 $\mathbf{V}$ is referred to as a *convolution kernel*, a *filter*, or simply the layer's *weights* that are learnable parameters.
+The use of trainable convolutional filters can also be considered a weight-sharing inductive bias of a network, since the same group of weights in the filter is used to identify features in any position on the image.

 While previously, we might have required billions of parameters to represent just a single layer in an image-processing network,